-In the Philippines, legislature has adopted the HIPAA model and passed RA 10173 entitled the Data Privacy Act (DPA) in 2012.
-While patterned loosely after HIPAA, here are some prominent features in the Philippines’ DPA.
+In the Philippines, the legislature has adopted the HIPAA model and passed the Data Privacy Act (DPA), RA 10173 , in 2012.
+While patterned loosely after HIPAA, there are some prominent features in the Philippines’ DPA.

 The DPA “protects individuals from unauthorized processing of personal information that is (1) private, not publicly available; and (2) identifiable, where the identity of the individual is apparent either through direct attribution or when put together with other available information.”
-From that standpoint, the DPA attempts to cover the entirety of data privacy – not just healthcare information.
-It only limits its scope to what is considered private information that is identifiable with the person of the individual.
-This limitation protects agencies handling information from frivolous suits.
+From these two important qualifiers, the DPA attempts to cover the entirety of data privacy – not just healthcare information.
+It limits its scope to what is considered private information that is identifiable with the person of the individual and protects agencies handling information from frivolous suits.

 “Personal information must be collected for reasons that are specified, legitimate, and reasonable…. [individuals] must opt in for their data to be used for specific reasons that are transparent and legal.”
-This approach to information protection actively involves the individual who owns the information.
-Agencies cannot act without the express approval of the information owners – and are liable for damages and jail time should they do so.
+This approach to information protection actively involves the individual who owns the information and agencies cannot act without their express approval.
+Any agencies that break this rule are liable for damages and jail time.

-Further, after opting into any sort of business involving information, the law decrees the level of diligence required in managing that information: “These agencies must be active in ensuring that other, unauthorized parties do not have access to their customers’ information.”
+Compounding on the type of protected information, the law specifies the level of diligence required for managing it: “These agencies must be active in ensuring that other, unauthorized parties do not have access to their customers’ information.”
 Similarly to HIPAA, DPA compliance is continuously enacted and monitored.
 It is not a one-time registration procedure and the law mandates:

-The DPA also provides for security even after disposal.
+The DPA also provides for security for disposal of all information.
 “Personal information must be discarded in a way that does not make it visible and accessible to unauthorized third parties.”
-As to the methods, the different agencies have freedom to do so based on a guaranty that the disposal is the most secure.
+Methods may vary, and agencies have the freedom to decide based on a guarantee of the most secure disposal.

 Latest posts by Rey Palmares (see all)